THE ARCHIVES, LIBRARY AND BINDING DEPARTMENT

 Historical/ Background Note

 Having known the importance of knowledge economy, that is, an economy ruled by Knowledge, whereby knowledge is power, His Eminence Emmanuel Cardinal Nsubuga the Archbishop of Kampala then established Archdiocesan archives by Ad Perpetum Memoriam (for a permanent Record of matter) on the 8th .Dec.1978 (the feast of Immaculate Conception).
-Realizing that he had many volumes of files and other documents that contain a lot of wisdom and precious historical legacy, Cardinal Nsubaga thought of coming up with an organized way of keeping and preserving them according to universal standards and following the Catholic law that is; “an inventory or catalogue is to be made of the documents kept in the archives, with a short synopsis of each document.”
+Realizing that he had many volumes of files and other documents that contain a lot of wisdom and precious historical legacy, Cardinal Nsubaga thought of coming up with an organized way of keeping and preserving them according to universal standards and following the Catholic law that is; “An inventory or catalogue is to be made of the documents kept in the archives, with a short synopsis of each document.”
 Can.
 486§3.

-Access to archives
+Access to Archives

 The Archdiocesan archives are private in nature since they concern exclusively archdiocesan affairs.
 However, some of the materials found in the archives may be consulted by researchers who have been authorized by the Bishop or his delegate.
 “It is not permitted to remove documents from the archives, except for a brief time only and with the consent either of the bishop or of the moderator of the curia and the chancellor.”
 Can.
 488. Consequently, for one to use the archives, they must submit a written request indicating their intentions of the petition for which the request is being made.

-Types of archives and materials within archives.
+Types of Archives and materials within archives.

-The Archdiocesan archives has all the three types of archive that, the Current Archives, the General/ Historical Archives and the Secret Archives (Under key and lock).
+The Archdiocesan archives has all the three types of archives that, the Current Archives, the General/ Historical Archives and the Secret Archives (Under key and lock).
 It is important to note at this point that they are six sections within the archives.
 That is, the Ordinaries’ records, the Duplicate, the Officialitas, Manuscripts, Early publications of missionaries and Photos, audio and video recordings.

 Services offered and users